Skip Navigation

 Unacceptable uses of Computers and/or Computer Services include, but are not limited to, the following:

-1. Accessing or Communicating Inappropriate Materials.
-Students may not access, submit, post, publish, forward, download, scan or display defamatory, abusive, obscene, vulgar, sexually explicit, sexually suggestive, threatening, discriminatory, harassing, bullying and/or illegal materials, images (still or video), or messages.
+2. Accessing or Communicating Inappropriate Materials.
+Students may not access, submit, post, publish, forward, download, scan, or display defamatory, abusive, obscene, vulgar, sexually explicit, sexually suggestive, threatening, discriminatory, harassing, bullying, and/or illegal materials, images (still or video), or messages.

-3. Violating Copyrights or Software Licenses.
-Students may not copy, download or share any type of copyrighted materials (including music or films) without the owner’s permission.
+4. Violating Copyrights or Software Licenses.
+Students may not copy, download, or share any type of copyrighted materials (including music or films) without the owner’s permission.
 Unauthorized copying of software is illegal and may subject the copier to substantial civil and criminal penalties.
 The school assumes no responsibility for copyright or licensing violations by students.

-4. Plagiarism.
-Students may not represent as their own work any materials obtained on the Internet (such as term papers, articles, music, etc).
-When Internet sources are used in student work, the author, publisher and web site must be identified.
+5. Plagiarism.
+Students may not represent their work as their own if it includes materials obtained from the Internet (such as term papers, articles, music, etc.).
+When Internet sources are used in student work, the author, publisher, and website must be cited appropriately and identified.

-5. Use for Non-School Purposes.
-Using Computers and/or Computer Services for any personal reasons not connected with the educational program or school assignments is permissible so long as those uses do not constitute a violation of the “Prohibited Uses” section of these rules and/or are not interfering with the educational purpose of these devices by the student or others.
+6. Use for Non-School Purposes.
+Using Computers and/or Computer Services for any personal reasons not connected with the educational program or school assignments is permissible so long as those uses do not constitute a violation of the “Prohibited Uses” section of these rules and/or do not interfere with the educational purpose of these devices by the students or others.

-7. Malicious Use/Vandalism.
-Students may not engage in any malicious use, disruption or harm to Computers and/or Computer Services, including but not limited to hacking activities, “jail breaking”, and creation/uploading of computer viruses.
+8. Malicious Use/Vandalism.
+Students may not engage in any malicious use, disruption or harm to Computers and/or Computer Services, including but not limited to hacking activities, “jailbreaking,” and creation/uploading of computer viruses.

 C. Compensation for Losses, Costs and/or Damages

-The student and his/her parents are responsible for compensating Heritage Christian Academy for any losses, costs or damages incurred by HCA for violations of school policies or procedures while the student is using Computers and/or Computer Services, including the cost of investigating such violations.
-The school assumes no responsibility for any unauthorized charges or costs incurred by a student while using Computer and/or Computer Services.
-The student and his/her parents/guardians are similarly responsible if the student takes any action with a Computer that has the purpose or effect of voiding any warranty in effect covering such Computer, or of providing students access to apps that are available from places other than the app source authorized for use by the school.
+The student and their parents are responsible for compensating Heritage Christian Academy for any losses, costs, or damages incurred by HCA due to violations of school policies or procedures while the student is using Computers and/or Computer Services, including the cost of investigating such violations.
+The school assumes no responsibility for any unauthorized charges or costs incurred by a student while using the Computer and/or Computer Services.
+The student and his/her parents/guardians are similarly responsible if the student takes any action with a Computer that has the purpose or effect of voiding any warranty in effect covering such a Computer, or of providing students access to apps that are available from places other than the app source authorized for use by the school.

 D. Student Privacy and Safety

 A student should exercise caution, in consultation with a parent or school staff member, before revealing his/her full name, e-mail address, physical address, telephone number, social security number, or other personal information on the Internet.
-Students should never agree to meet people they have contacted through the Internet without parental permission.
+Students should never agree to meet people they have contacted online without their parents' permission.
 Students should inform their teacher and/or parent if they access information or messages that are dangerous, inappropriate, or make them uncomfortable in any way.

 E. System Security